-Note that the entire Exchange on-prem and Office 365 data backed up in the storage will be archived.
-There is no option to archive individual mailboxes, items or folders.
-All items, including all their versions, as well as the entire folder structure, will be copied to the archive.
+Note that the program will archive the entire content of the selected storage, including data backed up from on-premises environments (Exchange Server or SharePoint Server) as well as from Office 365.
+There is no option to archive individual mailboxes, sites, folders, or files.
+This means that all items, including all their versions, as well as the entire folder structure, will be copied to the archive.

 If you intend to archive your storage on a network drive, make sure CodeTwo Backup has all the necessary permissions to that location.
 Learn more

 In this step (Fig. 8.), you can take advantage of one of the data retention policies used in CodeTwo Backup.
 You can: